tsoichinghin/vps-cpu-monitor/README.md

 # vps-cpu-monitor
-This is VPS CPU monitor software.
+This is a VPS CPU monitor application.

 # Features
-On the monitor software, it includes three sections.
+On the monitor application, it includes three sections.
 ### CPU Usage
 It shows the CPU usage of your VPS, and it includes information about the name you set for your VPS and the CPU usage of the VPS in real time.